-The fitted USB socket is limited to an output of 2.0 amp - for larger devices such as tablets, use the adjacent socket with an appropriate adaptor.
+Each fitted USB socket is limited to an output of 2.0 amp - for larger devices such as tablets, or if faster, higher current charging is required, please use one of the 12v or 230v furniture mounted sockets with an appropriate adaptor.
 Please check the instructions supplied with your device for further details.

-() Note: The USB socket does not provide a means of transferring or storing data, and so is not intended for use with memory sticks or other data storage devices.
+() Note: The USB sockets described above do not provide a means of transferring or storing data, and so are not intended for use with memory sticks or other data storage devices.